This page was reviewed or revised on Monday, April 27, 2015 11:12 AM

 - difficulty concentrating, remembering, or making decisions

-- frightening fantasies-thoughts, visual images, sounds or voices
+- frightening fantasies-thoughts, visual images, sounds or voices and repeated scary thoughts

 - obsessive compulsive thoughts or actions